maxiaopeng/dualmarker/README.md

 ![](man/figures/README-unnamed-chunk-19-1.png)<!-- -->

   - plot-3: m1 and m2 effect
-    ‘m1\_m2\_effect’ is scatter-plot, showing the log10-pValue of model comparison, i.e. dual-vs-marker1 and dual-vs-marker2.
+    ‘m1\_m2\_effect’ is scatter-plot, showing the -log10-pValue of model comparison, i.e. dual-vs-marker1 and dual-vs-marker2.
 Dual model
-    that superior to both marker1 and marker2 is preferred, located top-right on the figure.
+    that superior to both marker1 and marker2 single marker model is preferred, located top-right on the figure.

 <!-- end list -->